yongmini/UDA_Imbalanced_Bearing_Fault_Diagnosis/README.md

 ## Overview

-This repository contains code that applies UDA (Unsupervised Domain Adaptation) methodologies for fault diagnosis of rotating machinery.
+This repository includes code that applies UDA (Unsupervised Domain Adaptation) methodologies for fault diagnosis of rotating machinery in imbalanced situations.

 Please be aware that I have referred to two repositories, which are cited below.